manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 - [x] ~~Why doesn't work to include TWILIGHT_CUBE as input in the sof for muse_scibasic for objects.~~ Apparently it did work.
 I checked looking the header of a PIXOBJECT ['*PRO REC*'] and it has the TWILIGHT CUBE as input.

 ## To-Do
+- [ ] Install IRAF and Pyraf with Ureka from the STScI
 - [ ] Make a CUBE from the object creating the astrometry_wcs solution and std from the downloaded std and astrometry data for around those days.
 - [ ] Do a CUBE with and without using the bad pixel table.
 - [ ] Make CUBE with lsf from calibration and created one.
+- [ ] Papers about Pupolation CV, Optical observation of cluster and double degeneated in optical